 We welcome all comers for whatever their reason.

-We have a branch apiary where hands on experience and confidence can be gained throughout the summer months.
+We also have a branch apiary, where hands on experience and confidence can be gained throughout the summer months (should the pandemic allow).

 Please be warned that there is a lot of equipment available online that is not suitable for beekeeping in the UK because it is either a) non standard, and/or b) not interchangeable/compatible with other equipment that is.

 I have come across a few new beekeepers who have been caught out in this way and it can over-complicate their first year to the extent that they either don't continue beekeeping, or end up purchasing new equipment, effectively doubling their costs.

 I would also avoid purchasing 'kits' that come with leather gloves because they are :

 a) difficult to clean

 b) absorb alarm pheromones from the bees ensuring that the wearer aggravates the colony as soon as the hive is opened